21-Day Racial Equity & Social Justice Challenge and 19th Annual Race Against Racism

 • $30 for individuals

-Registration includes access to the 21 Day Challenge content, race participation, T-shirt, and a certificate of completion.
+Registration includes access to the 21 Day Challenge content, race participation and T-shirt.
 Registration must be completed by March 17 to guarantee a T-shirt.

 Questions?